WinPlay02/GitCraft/readme.md

                              Restricts the refreshed versions to the ones provided.
 This options will cause the git repository to refresh.
+      --repo-gc              Perform a garbage collection pass on the repository after the run.
+This will probably speed up any subsequent operation on the repo (e.
+                               g. viewing diffs).
       --signatures=<signatures>
                              Specifies the signatures patches used to patch generics into class, field, and method